 Google's Ironwood TPU to be generally available on Cloud in weeks

-Companies that rely on massive compute—think large‑scale analytics firms or studios training next‑gen models—have already been tapping Google’s custom processors.
-The move also signals that the same silicon powering Google’s own research will soon be a standard offering on the public cloud.
-In short, the hardware that underpins projects like Gemini, Imagen and Veo is about to become a shared resource.
+Companies that need huge compute power - think analytics firms crunching petabytes or a game studio training a next-gen model - have already been using Google’s custom processors.
+It looks like the same silicon that fuels Google’s internal research will soon be a regular option on the public cloud, meaning the tech behind Gemini, Imagen and Veo could become a shared resource.

 TPUs are chips that are specifically designed to handle AI workloads.
 Besides providing it for customers on Google Cloud, the company also uses it to train and deploy the Gemini, Imagen, Veo and other families of its AI models.
 Additionally, large-scale Google Cloud customers have also utilised TPUs for their AI workloads.